 We should mention that both our programs use only integer arithmetic, and so we need not be concerned with round-off errors and similar dangers of floating point arithmetic.
 However, an argument can be made that our `proof' is not a proof in the traditional sense, because it contains steps that can never be verified by humans.
 In particular, we have not proved the correctness of the compiler we compiled our programs on, nor have we proved the infallibility of the hardware we ran our programs on.
 These have to be taken on faith, and are conceivably a source of error.
 However, from a practical point of view, the chance of a computer error that appears consistently in exactly the same way on all runs of our programs on all the compilers under all the operating systems that our programs run on is infinitesimally small compared to the chance of a human error during the same amount of case-checking.
 Apart from this hypothetical possibility of a computer consistently giving an incorrect answer, the rest of our proof can be verified in the same way as traditional mathematical proofs.
 We concede, however, that verifying a computer program is much more difficult than checking a mathematical proof of the same length.

 We are indebted to Thomas Fowler, Christopher Carl Heckman and Barrett Walls for their help with preparing this page.
 Our work was partially supported by the National Science Foundation.

 13 November 1995.
-Links updated 8 November 2007.Translations: German, Romanian, Greek courtesy of Dimitris Galatas.
+Links updated 8 November 2007.Translations: German, Romanian, Spanish courtesy of Translate Team, Greek courtesy of Dimitris Galatas.